nnagle123/OilersIpsum/README.md

 * Only positive phrases about the Oilers will be accepted
 * Please ensure no swearing or foul language
 * Please ensure that prases are written in proper JS format.
-* Phrases making fun of Matthew Tkachuk are not only acceptable but encouraged. (just kidding...  but not really. 😉 )
+* Phrases making fun of Matthew Tkachuk are not only acceptable but encouraged. (just kidding... but not really 😉)

 ![](images/OilersIpsum.JPG)